 Acne medicines you take by mouth, or oral antibiotics, are often prescribed to treat moderate to severe acne, and may include the following:

-Isotretinoin is a prescription drug taken by mouth for severe, cystic, or inflammatory acne.
+Isotretinoin is a prescription medicine taken by mouth for severe, cystic, or inflammatory acne.
 It is used when other methods can’t prevent extensive scarring.
 Isotretinoin reduces the size of the sebaceous glands that make the skin oil.
 It also increases skin cell shedding, and affects the hair follicles.
 These effects reduce the development of acne.
 Isotretinoin can clear acne in the majority of people who use it.
-However, the drug has major side effects, including potential psychiatric side effects.
+However, the medicine has major side effects, including potential psychiatric side effects.
 It is very important to discuss this medicine with your healthcare provider.

 Women who are pregnant or who are able to become pregnant must not take isotretinoin.
 It can cause birth defects.
 Isotretinoin can also cause miscarriage or premature birth.

 Your healthcare provider can recommend specific steps to minimize acne scars.

 Although acne often is a chronic condition, even if it lasts only during adolescence, it can leave lifelong scars.
 Acne scars typically look like "ice pick" pit scars or crater-like scars.
 Although proper treatment may help reduce scarring, several dermatological procedures may help to further reduce any acne scars, including the following:

 - Dermabrasion.
 This may be used to minimize small scars, minor skin surface irregularities, surgical scars, and acne scars.
 It involves removing the top layers of skin with an electrical machine that "abrades" the skin.
 As the skin heals from the procedure, the surface appears smoother and fresher.

 - Chemical peels.
 These are often used to reduce sun-damaged skin, irregular pigment, and superficial scars.
 The top layer of skin is removed with a chemical applied to the skin.
 By removing the top layer, the skin regenerates, often improving the skin's appearance.

-- Derma filler injections.
+- Dermal filler injections.
 These are injected beneath the skin to replace the body's natural collagen that has been lost.
 Injectable dermal fillers are generally used to treat wrinkles, scars, and facial lines.